Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: Introduction

-To answer these questions, we first conducted a review of the marketed use cases for AI agents.
-We started by sourcing advertised uses for AI agents by exploring aggregator websites for AI Agent products including the AI Agents Directory and Product Hunt, and supplemented our corpus with Google searches to increase the diversity of products.
-Based on our data set, we analyzed themes across verbiage relating to agent functionalities to extract abstract use cases.
-We distilled a taxonomy of three umbrella categories: \orchestration{}, \creation{}, and \insight{}.
-Figure ~\ref{fig:overview-of-methodology} provides an overview of our research process.
+To answer RQ1, we constructed a taxonomy of \emph{marketed-as-agentic} products.
+We started by sourcing advertised uses for AI agents by exploring aggregator websites for AI Agent products, including the AI Agents Directory and Product Hunt, and supplemented our corpus with web searches to increase the diversity of products.
+We then analyzed themes across verbiage relating to agent functionalities and distilled a taxonomy of three broad advertised use-cases for AI agents: \orchestration{}, \creation{}, and \insight{}.

-We then ran a think-aloud usability study in which $N=31$ participants attempted representative tasks in each of the three categories using two popular commercial agent platforms---Operator and Manus.
+To answer RQ2, we ran a think-aloud usability study in which $N=31$ participants attempted representative tasks in each of the three categories using two popular \emph{operationally agentic} platforms---Operator and Manus.
 We supplemented these think-aloud studies with semi-structured interviews.
-Our study revealed several recurring usability challenges.
-Although generally successful at accomplishing the assigned tasks (which were designed to be simple and doable), participants struggled with five critical usability barriers: (i) agent capabilities are misaligned with user mental models, (ii) agents presume trust without establishing credibility, (iii) agents fail to accommodate a diversity of collaboration styles, (iv) agents generate an overwhelming amount of communication overhead, and (v) agents lack the meta-cognitive abilities that enable productive collaboration.
-Figure ~\ref{fig:teaser} symbolically depicts Johnny, our proverbial end-user, navigating these challenges as they attempt to delegate a task.
+Although participants were generally successful at accomplishing the assigned tasks (which were specifically selected to be simple and doable), participants struggled with five critical usability barriers: (i) agent capabilities are misaligned with user mental models, (ii) agents presume trust without establishing credibility, (iii) agents fail to accommodate a diversity of collaboration styles, (iv) agents generate an overwhelming amount of communication overhead, and (v) agents lack the meta-cognitive abilities that enable productive collaboration.

-These usability breakdowns echo long-standing critiques of agentic systems in HCI: the dangers of ceding too much initiative, the costs of opaque automation, and the challenge of aligning agent actions with human goals.